estuary/flow/site/docs/reference/Connectors/materialization-connectors/Rockset.md

+This Flow connector materializes [delta updates](../../../concepts/catalog-entities/materialization.md#how-materializations-work-) of your Flow collections into Rockset collections.

+`ghcr.io/estuary/materialize-rockset:dev` provides the latest connector image when using the Flow GitOps environment.
+You can also follow the link in your browser to see past image versions.

 ## Prerequisites
 To use this connector, you'll need :
 * An existing catalog spec that includes at least one collection with its schema specified